 In 2008 was our first St-Andrew’s Ball silent auction.
 It has since grown to be one of the most important fund raising components of the Ball, last year raising $15,640.
 We hope you will participate in the silent auction by donating, soliciting donations, by bidding or all three!
 The silent auction held during the evening has become a major contributor to the financial success of the Ball.
 This year the funds raised at the auction this year will go towards a project to endow a Chair for Canadian Studies at McGill University.
 The success of the auction depends upon the generosity and support of our donors and we are hoping once again to find unique and interesting items to tempt our ball guests.
-Please contact Sean Smith with any thoughts, ideas or donations you may have to offer for the auction or if you are interested in volunteering.
+Please contact Martha Hancock with any thoughts, ideas or donations you may have to offer for the auction or if you are interested in volunteering.

 The St. Andrew’s Society of Montreal

 The St. Andrew’s Society of Montreal was established in 1835 principally to assist impoverished Scottish immigrants arriving in the city.
 While there is no longer an influx of such Scottish immigrants, the Society has continued to help individuals of Scottish birth and descent.

 Since its beginning in 1881, the Douglas Hospital has relied on the community for its development.
 Unlike most francophone hospitals, it was not tied to the Church and thus had to count on the generosity of the public and its volunteers.
 In fact, the first building of the hospital was constructed as the result of generous response by influential people and the general public of Montreal to a request for assistance in the local newspaper.
 The Douglas' open partnership with the outside community has assured the success of its different initiatives.